Objectives

 As the protocol stack data and results will be considerable in size, the results will scroll off the screen at the bottom.
 Of course you can scroll up and down, but you may also collapse Application stack, Network stack and Network data by clicking in the corresponding header (grey area).

-For any questions, remarks, etc., please send me an email.
+For any questions, remarks, etc., or if you feel that a particular application or protocol is missing, please send me an email.

 Application